artsvn/kd.leaderboard/README.md

-# Leaderboard-kitscore
+# kd.leaderboard

-This is not mine it's modified.
-» All credits to itoozh.
+This code is modified to use in my server.